gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Objective

-- Build configurations for 2 different type of router OS – IOS and XR.
+- Build configurations for 2 different type of router OS: IOS and XR.

-### Approach
+### Steps Overview

 - Initialize the roles directory and file structure by using ansible-galaxy cli
 - Build the playbook, template and variables for bulk config generation